 As with most master’s degree programs, you must consider the financial investment it will require for you to earn your MBA.
 Scholarships and financial aid can help with the cost, but you want to make sure that you have the security to afford both your degree and your lifestyle.
 My window of opportunity to secure an MBA was limited.
 At the time, I could neither afford to join a traditional full-time MBA program without jeopardizing my financial responsibilities, nor postpone my MBA without jeopardizing my goal of reaching higher levels of management.

 Not only is the information you receive when you earn your MBA important, but so are the connections you make along the way.
-Choosing a school with a good cohort program, where students in the same program work through the curriculum together, may help you develop your professional network.
+Choosing a school with strong support for working adults, where students in the same class have numerous opportunities to work through projects together, may help you develop your professional network.
 It may also provide you with encouragement and advice from your classmates when it comes to balancing school, work, and life.
-It is helpful to select a program that understands your specific needs and will accompany you from your first steps in applying to their program through your post-education career development.
+It is helpful to select a program focused on your specific needs and a school that will accompany you from your first steps in applying to their program through your post-education career development.

 Furthermore, the program needs to offer a high degree of diversity and inclusiveness that will put you on the path of life-long learning.
 Diversity in faculty and students will bring innovative ideas to the table, from a more global perspective.
-Individual successes of members of your cohort can inspire you.
+The successes shared by your classmates can inspire you.
 Your former classmates may become role models, important networking connections, and people with whom you have shared important experiences.

-Doing your homework to choose a program that meets your specific conditions, supports your strategic career plan, and does not burden you with debt will give you a better educational experience and an advantage in today’s competitive work landscape.
+Doing your homework to choose a program that meets your specific conditions, supports your strategic career plan, and does not burden you with debt.
+Such a program will give you a better educational experience and an advantage in today’s competitive work landscape.
 The MBA I chose offered a faculty with well-diversified business experience around the globe, a curriculum rooted in corporate problem solving, and student support that enabled me to gain leadership skills to advance my career.